 Make adjustments, keep the payoffs

-The tricky thing about perfectionism is that it has payoffs.
+The tricky thing about perfectionism is that it has demonstrable payoffs.
 This reinforcement makes it difficult to manage an about-face, even if you want to.
-With this in mind, let’s consider some adjustments that retain the payoffs, without the price of using “perfection” as your standard.
+With this in mind, it may help to consider adjustments that retain the payoffs, without exacting the price of using “perfection” as your standard.

 Payoff #1: Perfect work means ultimate satisfaction

-If you're a perfectionist, it may be difficult for you to relax before achieving the flawlessness you imagine.
-Perfectionist writers spend exorbitant amounts of time adjusting a string of sentences, while perfectionist designers endlessly tweak colors until they achieve perfect balance.
+If you're a perfectionist, it may be difficult for you to relax before achieving a “flawless” performance.
+Perfectionist writers spend exorbitant amounts of time adjusting a string of sentences, while perfectionist graphic designers endlessly tweak colors until they achieve perfect balance.

 In these moments, you may (consciously or not) disregard time and efficiency.
-You invest three extra hours in order to achieve “ultimate satisfaction” rather than sparing yourself the effort.
-Perhaps you feel as though you can’t (or won’t) move onto the next step in a project until your present task is exactly as you want it.
+You invest three extra hours in order to achieve “ultimate satisfaction” rather than leaving that time open for other worthwhile activities.

-Here, it can help to interrupt yourself by rationally evaluating the project at hand.
-Try listing strictly objective evaluation criteria based on the overarching purpose of your work and its intended audience.
+Here, it can help to rationally evaluate the project at hand.
+Try listing objective evaluation criteria based on the overarching purpose of your work and its intended audience.
 This will help you to zero in on when and where to apply your most rigorous standards.
-By relaxing your personal preferences—that ultimately have little bearing on performance—you can refocus your efforts to deliver a more consequential return on investment.
+If facets of your work preoccupy you but have little bearing on actual performance, you can refocus your efforts to deliver a more consequential return on investment.

 Payoff #2: You’re known as someone who “thinks of everything”

 The alternative isn’t to leave gaping holes in your logic or disregard worst-case scenarios.
-What you can do is identify these limitations and simply be upfront about them.
-For instance, when sending work to colleagues, list points you have yet to address and either indicate why they’re negligible or suggest ways to factor them into more advanced drafts.
-This way, you show that you’ve effectively “thought of everything” without outlining every last contingency or going on tangents.
+What you can do is identify limitations and simply be upfront about them.
+For instance, when sending work to colleagues, indicate issues that you have yet to address and either explain why they’re negligible or suggest how you’ll address them in future versions.
+This way, you show that you’ve effectively “thought of everything” without outlining a response to every contingency or going on tangents.

-Payoff #3: Perfection makes your work worth the time you invest
+Payoff #3: Perfection makes your work worth the time invested